NPDES Effluent Guidelines: A Guide to pH

-In the United States, before wastewater can be discharged into a lake or river, it is mandatory to meet the National Pollutant Discharge Elimination System (NPDES) effluent guidelines.
-These parameters – pH (potential hydrogen), TSS (total suspended solids) and BOD (biological oxygen demand) – can be lowered by controlling algal growth.
-This blog is the first is a three-part series to dive deeper into these three parameters.
+In the United States, before wastewater can be discharged into surface waters such as lakes or rivers, it is mandatory to meet the National Pollutant Discharge Elimination System (NPDES) effluent guidelines.
+These federal regulations set technology-based limits on parameters like pH (potential hydrogen), TSS (total suspended solids), and BOD (biological oxygen demand) to control pollutants and ensure compliance with water quality standards.
+Controlling algal growth is one of the treatment and control technologies used to lower these parameters.
+This blog is the first in a three-part series to dive deeper into these effluent limitations and how the NPDES program controls water pollution by regulating point sources of discharge pollutants.

 An Introduction to pH